CouncilofLorien/counciloflorien.github.io/docs/cards/D/dragon-feuds.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable during the organization phase.
-For the rest of the turn, you may discard a Dragon or Drake hazard creature from your hand to cancel a Dragon or Drake attack against any of your companies.   <br>_“‘...There were lots of dragons in the North in those days, and gold was probably getting scarce up there...’”_ ***---&#65279;Hob***
+For the rest of the turn, you may discard a Dragon or Drake hazard creature from your hand to cancel a Dragon or Drake attack against any of your companies.
+> >
+> > {: .fs-3 }
+> > _“‘...There were lots of dragons in the North in those days, and gold was probably getting scarce up there...’”_ ***---&#65279;Hob***
 >